Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Simulation and Trajectory Optimization of a Hypersonic Vehicle

-To demonstrate the efficacy of our sensitivity-driven (SD) approach, we compare it to two other approaches. \begin{enumerate} \item \emph{Sensitivity-driven (SD)}: Generate $20$ candidate samples $\{y_i^+\}_{i=1}^{20}$ using a hybrid approach, where $10$ of the samples are generated in ranges \eqref{eq:Refinement:ODE:ranges} using Latin hypercube and the other $10$ are states selected at equispaced times along the trajectory computed with the current surrogate.
+To demonstrate the efficacy of our sensitivity-driven approach, we compare it to two other approaches, max error bound and Latin hypercube.

+\emph{Sensitivity-driven (SD)}: Generate $20$ candidate samples $\{y_i^+\}_{i=1}^{20}$ using a hybrid approach, where $10$ of the samples are generated in ranges \eqref{eq:Refinement:ODE:ranges} using Latin hypercube and the other $10$ are states selected at equispaced times along the trajectory computed with the current surrogate.
 Then, select the point that minimizes \eqref{eq:Refinement:ODE:OCP-QoI-aquisition-function}.

-\item \emph{Max error bound (MEB)}: Generate candidates $\{y_i^+\}_{i=1}^{20}$ using the same scheme as the SD approach, but select the point that maximizes
+\emph{Max error bound (MEB)}: Generate candidates $\{y_i^+\}_{i=1}^{20}$ using the same scheme as the SD approach, but select the point that maximizes

 where $P_L$, $P_D$, $P_M$ represent the pointwise part of the error bound \eqref{thm:Surrogate:RKHS:derivative-error-bound} with $\alpha = (0, \dots, 0)$ corresponding to $C_L$, $C_D$, $C_M$ respectively.
 Because the three component functions are approximated by the same kernel and use the same samples, $P_L$, $P_D$, and $P_M$ are all identical in this example, and so this is equivalent to simply maximizing $P_L(y_i^+; Y_c)$.
 This is similar to maximum uncertainty sampling in the context of Bayesian/Gaussian process modeling.